rjoydip/github-issue-tracker/README.md

 ## Why these modules has been used?

 - [Fastify](https://www.fastify.io/)
-    - It's faster and low overhead framework.
+    - It's faster :dash: and low overhead framework.
-    - Fastify plugin system are good.
+    - Fastify plugin system are good. :+1:
     - Core teams members and contributors are active.
     - Ecosystem/Plugins are good.
 - [Next.js](https://nextjs.org/docs)